 Urging the convened stakeholders to draw effective plans with clear milestones for achieving the UN Women strategic goals, she said:

-“With [such plans] we can work toward a more equal world with women and girls empowered to reach their fullest potential, and we can be assured of success.”
+“With we can work toward a more equal world with women and girls empowered to reach their fullest potential, and we can be assured of success.”

 Dr. Jones also emphasized the positive impact women’s participation in the labor force can have on economic growth as she participated in panel discussions around the rollout of the ECOWAS Regional Human Capital Development Strategy.

 She described Sierra Leone’s human capital development as a cross-sectoral effort that leverages data, technology, innovation, and partnership, while focusing on gender equality in education:

 “Human capital development is the first pillar of our medium-term national development plan, and the Free Quality School Education program is the government’s flagship program.
 We have attained gender parity at primary and junior secondary school education levels.”